Avan Amaran: Production

 Avan Amaran was produced and written by Nagercoil S. Nagarajan under People's Films, and directed by S. Balachander shot at the Newtone, Paramount, and Revathi studios in Chennai.
 The scene where labourers protest on a bridge was shot at a bridge near Fort St. George, Madras (now Chennai).
 Cinematography was handled by Nemai Ghosh.

 Soundtrack

 The soundtrack was composed by T. M. Ibrahim.
-The lyrics were by A. Maruthakasi, Ku.
-Sa.
-Krishnamurthi, Kambadasan, Surabhi, Ku.
-Ma.
-Balasubramaniam and Kuyilan.
 The song "Kaalanaa Minjaadhaiyaa" is based on "Ramayya Vastavayya" from the Hindi film Shree 420 (1955), and "Vaanmadhi Nee Arivaai" is based on "Jaye To Jaye Kahaan" from another Hindi film, Taxi Driver (1954).